Xiangyu-Hu/SPHinXsys/docs/_posts/2024-09-20-tensile-instability-p3.md

 tensile instability into negative-pressure instability.
 Otherwise, there is no tensile instability in SPH elastic dynamics at all!

-While I am to see this simulation result using SPHinXsys, I would predict the second as in the
+While I am happy to see this simulation result using SPHinXsys, I would predict the second as in the
 [journal paper](https://doi.org/10.1016/j.jcp.2024.113072)
 there is already a case (spinning plate as shown below)